Halifax Certified Translation

 Who may provide a certified translation?

-Certified translation services in Serbia can be provided by a certified translator.
+Certified services in Serbia can be provided by a certified translator.
 This is a translation professional often called a court translator, court interpreter or a sworn-at-court translator.

 A sworn translator is accredited by the Ministry of Justice or the Autonomous Province of Vojvodina.
 He or she has an official stamp that is applied to the pages of a translation.
 The translator certifies that the translation is true to the original.

-What does a certified translation look like?
+What does the certification look like?

 An officially translated document is provided in two copies.
 Each is complemented with a declaration signed by the court translator.
 The translation is printed and bound to the original document or a copy of the original, with the translation uppermost.
 The binding is sealed with the court translator’s unique stamp.